CR0NYM3X/POSTGRESQL/InventoryMaster/readme.md

 ```

 --------------- PSQL  --------------
----> Crea un archivo tmp/script_fun.txt    y guarda el sql
+---> Crea un archivo /tmp/script.sql    y guarda el sql

 DO $$
 BEGIN
     -- Verificar si el usuario existe
-    IF NOT EXISTS (SELECT 1 FROM pg_roles WHERE rolname = 'tetete') THEN
+    IF NOT EXISTS (SELECT 1 FROM pg_roles WHERE rolname = 'systest') THEN
         -- Crear el usuario
-        create user tetete with password '123123' ;
+        create user systest with password '123123' ;
     END IF;

 	IF    current_database()  = 'postgres' THEN